dendronhq/dendron-site/vault/dendron.guides.cook.md

 ### Using Multiple Workspaces

-The easiest current way to do this is to have multiple instances of VSCode open and toggle between the two.
-If you are very adventurous, you might even have [multiple versions of vscode](https://www.kevinslin.com/notes/7f197479-279e-4b1e-9edd-21bf2da423b0.html#dendron-setup) for different contexts.
+The easiest current way to do this is to have multiple instances of VS Code open and toggle between the two.
+If you are very adventurous, you might even have [multiple versions of VS Code](https://www.kevinslin.com/notes/7f197479-279e-4b1e-9edd-21bf2da423b0.html#dendron-setup) for different contexts.

 We are working on being able to run Dendron without the need for a workspace.
 You can track the progress of this on this [issue](https://github.com/dendronhq/dendron/issues/322)